-Online Updates: Since this class will be entirely online, your participation is vital to your ability to succeed in this course.
-There will be basic checklists for every weekly unit of this class - but in the end, the work will be your responsibility.
+Your participation is vital to your ability to succeed in this course.
+There will be checklists for every weekly unit and the three major paper of this class - but in the end, the work will be your responsibility.

-This can be tough when faced with the distractions of home, so I strongly recommend that you find a special time/place in which to do your work; try to place yourself wherever you can be physically and mentally productive.
+This can be tough when faced with the distractions of home, so I strongly recommend that you find a special time/place in which to do your work: maybe away from your Playstation, in a van out in the driveway, wherever you can be productive.